aidenkoog/awesome-app-architecture/reactjs/README.md

 - 2022/12/02 : (4th) Fixed issue that history list is duplicated, Delete provider data and Added real-time query button (template).
 - 2022/12/05 : (1st) Fixed issue that location time information is NOT accurate and Separate elapsed time information.
 - 2022/12/05 : (2nd) Deleted unnecessary parameter key for debugging about phone number, that is, loadKey only exists.
+- 2022/12/06 : Branched CSS style code for each component, Arranged indentation of code and Deleted unnecessary debugging log code.

 ## How To Setup Environment